Data Analysis

 DCBS50%46%4 pts

-That 4-point gap compounds across every purchase.
-It's a structural floor on how cheap Marvel can get at specialty retailers.
+That observed ~4-point gap compounds across every purchase and may represent a structural floor on how cheap Marvel can get at specialty retailers.

 4. Print Runs & The Liquidation Cycle